Technical SEO

 Mobile-Friendly Page Inspect URL

-Now first, we’ve to understand the problem.
+Now, first, we’ve to understand the problem.
 Which section is wider than the screen after the validation result?
-Is your webpage support AMP?
-Then you’ve to check whether your AMP page has issues.
+Does your webpage support AMP?
+Then, you’ve to check whether your AMP page has issues.

 Perform Mobile-Friendly Test for Google

-In the above case, you have to test live URL in Google Search Console instead using Mobile-Friendly Test.
+In the above case, you have to test the URL directly in Google Search Console instead of using the Mobile-Friendly Test.
 To do this, perform a live site test to demonstrate the final result.
 You can try it by disabling the AMP page and enabling the AMP pages.

 Google Search Console Mobile Friendly Live Test